Do you know open-minded people live in a different reality?

 Participants who score high in openness are less likely to experience “inattentional blindness.”
 The researchers also tested which participants experienced a visual perception phenomenon called “binocular rivalry.”

 This phenomenon occurs when dissimilar monocular stimuli are presented to corresponding retinal locations of the two eyes.
 It means each eye is shown a different image.
 In this study, participants were shown a red patch in one eye and a green patch to another.

 Most people switch back and forwards between the two incompatible images, as the brain can only perceive one at a time.
-But some people merge the two images into a unified red-green patch.
-Most participants who looked at both patches together were the ones who scored higher on openness!
+However, some people merge the two images into a unified red-green patch.
+Open-minded people can look at both patches together and they were the ones who scored higher on openness!

 Why open-minded people are different?